Trump wrote own health letter, doctor says

 What about Mr Bornstein's office 'raid'?

-The New York City-based physician said he was visited by one of Mr Trump's personal bodyguards and two other men at his office in New York on 3 February 2017.
+The New York City-based physician said he was visited by one of Mr Trump's personal bodyguards and two other men at his office on 3 February 2017.

 "They must have been here for 25 or 30 minutes, it created a lot of chaos," Mr Bornstein told NBC News, adding that the incident made him feel "raped, frightened and sad".